learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 Forking is a process where an exact copy is made of a collection of code and files.
 Clicking the **Fork** button copies our original version of an assignment over to your personal GitHub account, then redirects you to that new copy.
 Forking will allow you to write your own code solution without interfering with the original copy.

+If clicking the **Fork** button does not bring you to GitHub, check to make sure that you have [connected your GitHub account to Flatiron School][github to learn].

 > **Note:** In GitHub, there is a **Fork** button, as well.
 However, this button
 > **will not communicate with Flatiron School** - we won't know you've forked the assignment,